-Welcome to the Barbican Projects Hub Website
+Welcome to the Barbican Projects Website

 The City of London Corporation (the City Corporation) will be undertaking essential refurbishment and improvement works within the Barbican over the next few years.